Former England and Kent spinner Derek Underwood dies aged 78

 Underwood has taken more Test wickets than any other England spinner, sitting 42 ahead of nearest rival Graeme Swann.

-Derek Underwood, the most prolific spin bowler in England’s Test history, has died at the age of 78, his former county Kent have announced.
+Derek Underwood, the most prolific spin bowler in England’s Test history, has died at the age of 78.

-Underwood, affectionately known as ‘Deadly’, claimed 297 scalps in 86 Test appearances for his country with his brisk left-arm spin, as well as another 32 in ODIs.
+Underwood, affectionately known as ‘Deadly’, claimed 297 scalps in 86 Test appearances with his brisk left-arm spin, as well as another 32 in ODIs.

-Known as a master of uncovered pitches, he first played for his country as a 21-year-old in 1966 and made his final appearance in 1982.
+Known as a master of damp, uncovered pitches, the Kent stalwart first played for his country as a 21-year-old in 1966 and made his final appearance in 1982.

 His record tally would have been even higher had it not been for his decision to play in Kerry Packer’s World Series Cricket and the first rebel tour of South Africa, but he still sits 42 wickets ahead of his nearest rival among spinners, Graeme Swann.

+“To this day, there will still be the odd mention of Derek Underwood when conditions, especially in club cricket, become damp and perhaps suited to some accurate and pacey spin, and there’s no greater legacy than remaining part of the game long after you’ve finished playing.
+Our thoughts are with Derek’s friends and family, everyone at Kent CCC, and everyone who knew and loved him.”

+A one-club man, Underwood played over 900 times for Kent across three decades and claimed a staggering 2,523 wickets along the way.

-Kent chair Simon Phillip said in a statement: “The Kent Cricket family is in mourning following the passing of one of its greatest ever players.
+“The Kent Cricket family is in mourning following the passing of one of its greatest ever players,” said chair Simon Phillip.

 “Derek was an outstanding contributor to both Kent and England, winning trophies for club and country and etching his name in the history books forevermore.